HL7/US-Core/source/pages/basic-provenance.md

 {% include img.html img="Provenance_HIE_Multi_Org_Device.svg" caption="Figure 4: HIE Transformation - Clinical content is transformed" %}

 In figure 4, each different stripe in the folder represents a different Resource.
-For the 3 items where the information is carried from the original system  the best scenario is a single Provenance Record with:
+For the 3 items where the information is carried from the original system the best scenario is a single Provenance Record for each Resource with:
 - Provenance.agent.type = author
   - Provenance.agent.who set to the practitioner who authored the content (i.e. not the HIE)
   - Provenance.agent.onBehalfOf set to the organization that author acted on behalf of before sharing with the HIE